 Invitations Content / Program Recipients Denmark No requirement to state which medicinal products will be mentioned during the meeting - but if a specific medicinal product is mentioned in the invitation/program, then the compulsory text must be included.
 Special rules applies to invitations to HCP's employed at hospitals in the Regions.
 Invitations must be sent to hospital management and not directly to the individual HCP.
 For further, please visit ENLI's website.
 Sweden The invitation and program must state which products will be mentioned during the meeting.
 It is not allowed in Sweden for HCPs to promote specific products.
 To relevant employees at clinic, with a copy to Head of Clinic or appointed contact person Norway Requirements relating to invitations for advertising meeting should include time and venue of meeting, professional program and its duration, specification of any expenses to be covered and meal provisions, the date the invitation was prepared, mandatory information for all products mentioned in the invitation, information on the treatment of personal data, the source of address registers, information on who may participate in the meeting and information on the disclosure of financial contributions in connection with the meeting, where relevant.
 Special rules applies to meeting invitations that are sent to employees of health authorities (public hospitals).
 This means, amongst other things, that the invitation must make it clear that the employee must obtain permission form their employer to participate in the meeting and that the health authority or the participant himself/herself must cover the associated travel and accommodation costs.
 Invitations to courses, professional meetings and the like arranged by member companies should always go to the health authority's supplier contacts via normal post room.
 Finland In general there must be a program attached.
 For short product presentations at a pharmacy or a doctors work place, sending a program is not mandatory.
 Invitations to the public sector must be sent to the clinic, not individual HCP's.
-Iceland Invitations are only acceptable to meetings organized by recognized organizers.
-Invitations to a meeting / conference organized by a Pharma Company promoting only its own products are not acceptable.
-If a specific medical product is mentioned in the invitation/programme, the SPC must be included.
-Invitations to participate in meetings abroad have to be addressed to head of unit, who decides if the invitation is to be accepted.
+Iceland Invitations to a meeting / conference organized by a Pharma Company have to include a programme and state which products will be mentioned during the meeting.
+If a specific medical product is mentioned in the invitation/programme, the obligatory text (abbreviated SPC) must be included.
+Invitations may be sent directly to HCPs.
+Please note that specific rules apply for HCPs at the National Hospital, i.e have to be addressed to head of unit, who decides if the invitation is to be accepted.